diyaindoliya/diyaindoliya.github.io/index.md

 ## hello hello
 I am a second year undergraduate student at MIT.
 My major is Mechanical Engineering with a focus in Learning Machines and Physical Systems, and I'm minoring in astronomy.

-Engineering wise, I'm interested in robust autonomous robotics, deep learning, and space systems.
-I also have interests in education, housing and healthcare equity, diversity and inclusion, and queer studies.
+**Research Interests**
+- robust autonomy
+- robotic manipulation and motion planning
+- deep learning
+- space systems

+**Other Interests**
+- education
+- housing and healthcare equity
+- diversity and inclusion
+- queer studies

 ### contact me
 I can be found by emailing alinasar[at]mit[dot]edu